-Where you aware that more than one-half of your home’s energy costs are needed for your heating and cooling?
-This is the reason why it’s critical to have an energy-efficient HVAC system.
+Would you believe that more than 50 percent of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s so important to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.

-In 2022, President Biden revealed new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save money and stimulate sustainability.
+In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save money and encourage sustainability.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+Currently, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

 Guide to Condensing Furnaces